-This guide assumes that you have installed the Sun Ray Server Software on your server from the Sun Ray Server Software 4.1 CD or the Electronic Software Download (ESD) and that you have added the required patches.
+This guide assumes that you have installed the Sun Ray Server Software on your server from the Sun Ray Server Software 4.1 CD or the Electronic Software Download (ESD).

 How This Book Is Organized

 Chapter 1 gives an overview of the Sun Ray system.